mdub/another_enum/README.md

 ## Usage

 Define a enumerated type by subclassing EnumType.
-Use `.define` to define allowed values.
+Use `.define` to define allowed values:

     class Colour < EnumType

-      define :red do
+      define :red
-        # ...
+      define :green
+      define :blue
     end

+which become globally available:

+    Colour.red
+    Colour.green
+    Colour.blue

+Each value gets a code:

+    Colour.red.code     #=> "red"

+which can be used later to lookup the value:

+    Colour["red"]       #=> Colour.red

+It's easy to get all the defined values, or all the codes:

+    Colour.all          #=> [Colour.red, Colour.green, Colour.blue]
+    Colour.codes        #=> ["red", "green", "blue"]

+`EnumType.define` takes a block, which can be used to define methods on the singleton values, e.g.

+    class CreditCardType < EnumType

-      define :green do
+      define :visa do

-        # ...
+        def surcharge
+          0.08
         end

-      define :blue do
-        # ...
       end

+      define :amex do

+        def surcharge
+          0.16
         end

-Specific values are
+      end

+    end

+There's even a shortcut for defining methods that return predefined values:

+    class CreditCardType < EnumType

+      define :visa do
+        hardcode name: "Visa"
+        hardcode surcharge: 0.08
+      end

+      define :amex do
+        hardcode name: "American Express"
+        hardcode surcharge: 0.16
+      end

+    end

 ## Contributing